These soft and chewy Pumpkin Snickerdoodles are the ultimate fall cookie, made with real pumpkin and warm spices, then rolled in cinnamon sugar.

 - Preheat oven to 375 degrees F. Line a baking tray with parchment paper or silpat liner.

 - Combine wet ingredients: Mix together butter and shortening until smooth.
 Add granulated sugar and brown sugar and cream together for a few minutes, until light and fluffy.
-Mix in eggs, pumpkin, and vanilla.
+Mix in egg, pumpkin, and vanilla.¾ cup butter, ¼ cup shortening, ¾ cups granulated sugar, ¾ cups light brown sugar, 1 large egg, ½ cup pumpkin puree, 2 teaspoons vanilla extract

-- Add dry ingredients: Add the flour, pumpkin pie spice, cream of tartar, baking soda, and salt and stir until combined.
+- Add dry ingredients: Add the flour, pumpkin pie spice, cream of tartar, baking soda, and salt and stir until combined.3 cups all-purpose flour, 3 teaspoons pumpkin pie spice, 2 teaspoons cream of tartar, 1 teaspoon baking soda, ½ teaspoon salt

-- Roll into balls and roll each ball in cinnamon sugar.
+- Roll dough balls in cinnamon sugar.
 Place on baking sheet, 2 inches apart.
 Using the palm of your hand or bottom of a glass, lightly flatten each cookie dough ball.

 - Bake 8 to 10 minutes (don't over bake!)
 Remove immediately to a cooling rack to cool completely.